 As mentioned in the introduction of this section, we assume that the longer a particle has been floating in the open ocean before washing ashore, the more likely it is that it has epibionts.
 We have defined a particle to be ‘afloat’ when it is located outside a coastal grid cell (a 1/12° x 1/12° grid point sharing at least one of its corners with a land grid point, Fig. 1).
 If a particle has been in coastal grid cells before eventually washing ashore, it is not known whether it has resuspended locally or has been floating in the nearshore as coastal processes are not included in the particle simulation.
 Assuming there is a minimum time T that items need to have been afloat to have visible epibionts, the relative time afloat of each 100-day trajectory can provide insight in where to expect a higher relative abundance of items with interactions.

 We therefore calculate for every particle how long it has been afloat.
 Then, we quantify the percentage of particles that arrives at each measurement location that have been afloat longer than time T (see Fig. 2).
 There are large differences between the various measurement locations.
 For example, the particles arriving at Rapa Nui (location 5 in Fig. 2) all have been afloat for longer than 90 days.
 This is not surprising, as in the model the island of Rapa Nui only consists out of one ocean grid cell.
-However, the result is still a good representation of reality, as most plastic pollution at Rapa Nui has a remote origin and arrives through ocean currents (cite).
+However, the result is still a good representation of reality, as most plastic pollution at Rapa Nui has a remote origin and arrives through ocean currents (Thiel et al., 2021).
 In contrast, most particles arriving at Puerto Chancay in Perú (location 10 in Fig. 2) did not leave the coastal grid cells indicating that plastic found here most likely has a local origin.